awsdocs/amazon-ecs-developer-guide/doc_source/launch_container_instance.md

 **Note**
 Container instances need access to communicate with the Amazon ECS service endpoint\.
 This can be through an interface VPC endpoint or through your container instances having public IP addresses\.
 For more information about interface VPC endpoints, see [Amazon ECS interface VPC endpoints \(AWS PrivateLink\)](vpc-endpoints.md)\.
 If you do not have an interface VPC endpoint configured and your container instances do not have public IP addresses, then they must use network address translation \(NAT\) to provide this access\.
-For more information, see [NAT Gateways](https://docs.aws.amazon.com/vpc/latest/userguide/vpc-nat-gateway.html) in the *Amazon VPC User Guide* and [HTTP Proxy Configuration](http_proxy_config.md) in this guide\.
+For more information, see [NAT gateways](https://docs.aws.amazon.com/vpc/latest/userguide/vpc-nat-gateway.html) in the *Amazon VPC User Guide* and [HTTP proxy configuration](http_proxy_config.md) in this guide\.
 For more information, see [Tutorial: Creating a VPC with Public and Private Subnets for Your Clusters](create-public-private-vpc.md)\.

    1. Select your container instance IAM role\.
 This is usually named `ecsInstanceRole`\.
 **Important**